portwarrior/comp2000_2025/README.md

     });
 ```

-**What this does**: Each line from the server gets parsed into a weather object, validated, then added to a thread-safe list.
+What this does: Each line from the server gets parsed into a weather object, validated, then added to a thread-safe list.
 Invalid data (out-of-bounds coordinates) gets filtered out automatically.

-**Step 2: Coordinate Transformation** (SimpleWeatherPoint.java)
+**Step 2: Coordinate Transformation (SimpleWeatherPoint.java)**

 Server coordinates (-10 to 10) need mapping to my game grid.
 I use linear interpolation: